Published by Jeremy. Last Updated on March 9, 2023.

 Until you get good at it, you may find that you chip a little bit of the cork anyway when inserting (especially in younger bottles with firmer corks), and as such we can definitely see keeping this one on hand purely for older bottles and/or those with slightly more delicate corks over an everyday use corkscrew.
 For that, we'll use our waiter's corkscrew!

-What is your favorite corkscrew to use to open wine?
+What is your favorite type of wine corkscrew to use?
 Comment below to share!